 Our vision is the ongoing improvement of rail services on the Hampshire network, within a context in which the interests of rail users are paramount and all passengers are treated with openness, fairness and respect.
-We strive to represent the interests of passengers generally, with a strong focus on what others say.
+We strive to be outward looking and represent the interests of passengers generally.

-The Group was founded over 20 years ago by a group of London commuters.
+The Group was founded in 1993 by a group of London commuters.
 It is open to everyone, without formal membership.
 Originally we operated largely through on-train discussions, and were represented at the meetings of the Rail Users Consultative Committee for Southern England.
-We had two positive meetings with BR management in Southampton, even securing some initial timetable and operating improvements.
+We had two positive meetings with BR management in Southampton, even securing some small timetable and operating improvements.

 The meetings with railway management stopped after South West Trains was franchised to Stagecoach.
 We immediately faced an iron curtain.
 This reflects rail expert Christian Wolmar’s view that there is a fundamental defensiveness about Stagecoach’s attitude to the press, borne of an arrogance and deep conviction that the company is right and everyone else is wrong.